Toggle parameter between two values

 Simulink.sdi.exportRun function.
 For more information about exporting

-data with the Simulation Data Inspector UI, see Export Data from the Simulation Data Inspector.
+data using the Simulation Data Inspector UI, see Export Data to the Workspace or a File.
 The

 parameter data is stored in a

 Simulink.SimulationData.Parameter object, accessible as an element in the

 Except for the Dashboard Scope block and the Display block, dashboard blocks can only connect to real scalar signals.

 The toolstrip does not support blocks that are inside a panel.

 You cannot use the Connection table in the block dialog to connect a dashboard block to a block that is commented out.
 When you connect a dashboard block to a commented block using connect mode, the dashboard block does not display the connected value until the you uncomment the block.

 Dashboard blocks cannot connect to model elements inside referenced models.

 When you simulate a model hierarchy, dashboard blocks inside referenced models do not update.

 Dashboard blocks do not support rapid accelerator simulation.